snowplow/snowplow-s3-loader/README.md

 ## Overview

-The Kinesis S3 Sink consumes records from an [Amazon Kinesis][kinesis] stream, and writes them to S3.
+The Snowplow S3 Loader consumes records from an [Amazon Kinesis][kinesis] stream, and writes them to S3.

 There are 2 file formats supported:
  * LZO